playframework/playframework/documentation/manual/gettingStarted/Installing.md

 ## Installing Play with SBT

-We provide a number of sample projects that have an `./sbt` launcher in the local directory.
+We provide a number of sample projects that have `./sbt` and `sbt.bat` launchers for Unix and Windows environments respectively.
 These can be found on our [download page](https://playframework.com/download#examples).
-This launcher will automatically download dependencies without you having to install SBT ahead of time.
+The launcher will automatically download dependencies without you having to install SBT ahead of time.

-Refer to the [SBT download page](http://www.scala-sbt.org/download.html) to install the SBT launcher on your system, which provides the `sbt` command.
-Otherwise you can use the SBT launcher located in your example project's directory.
+Or, refer to the [SBT download page](http://www.scala-sbt.org/download.html) to install the SBT launcher on your system, which provides the `sbt` command.

+> **Note:** See [sbt documentation](http://www.scala-sbt.org/release/docs/Setup-Notes.html) for details about how to setup sbt.
+We recommend that you use the latest version of sbt.

 If your proxy requires user/password for authentication, you need to add system properties when invoking sbt instead: `./sbt -Dhttp.proxyHost=myproxy -Dhttp.proxyPort=8080 -Dhttp.proxyUser=username -Dhttp.proxyPassword=mypassword -Dhttps.proxyHost=myproxy -Dhttps.proxyPort=8080 -Dhttps.proxyUser=username -Dhttps.proxyPassword=mypassword`

-> **Note:** See [sbt documentation](http://www.scala-sbt.org/release/docs/Setup-Notes.html) for details about how to setup sbt.

 ### Running Play with SBT